bramamoorthy/kafka-summit-fraud-demo/README.md

 In the `neo4j-streams` subdirectory:

 * Create an `.env` file with `KAFKA_BOOTSTRAP_SERVERS`, `CONFLUENT_API_KEY`, `CONFLUENT_API_SECRET` pointing to a Confluent Cloud instance
+* If you have one, save your Bloom license file to `neo4j-streams/data/bloom.license` (optional)
 * `./run.sh`

 This will expand the pre-cooked dataset that's populated with base data and